astutespruce/secas-docker/GeoPlatform.md

 Source this into your shell: `source .env`.
 (in Fish shell: `export (grep "^[^#]" .env |xargs -L 1)`)

-Image versions are managed in the root `public-images` file.
-Source this into your
+Image versions are managed at the top of `scripts/push_public_images.sh`.
-shell: `source public-images`.
-(in Fish shell: `export (grep "^[^#]" public-images |xargs -L 1)`)

-These environment variables must be set to use any of the docker-compose files in this repo.
+These versions must also be set in the `.env` for the deploy environment.

-Note: for local development, these may be overridden in the `deploy/dev/.env` file to test newer versions before pushing to GeoPlatform.

 ## Initial setup